HeardLibrary/digital-scholarship/script/codegraf/003c/index.md

 [GitHub Copilot](https://github.com/features/copilot) is an artificial intelligence autocompletion code suggestion tool.
 It is based on an OpenAI system similar to ChatGPT, but trained on code that has been submitted to GitHub.
 In this lesson, we will install Visual Studio Code (VS Code) and enable GitHub Copilot for use within the VS Code environment.
 Copilot is free for students and teachers.
 For others, it has a 30-day trial followed by a paid subscription.

 **Learning objectives** At the end of this lesson, the learner will:
+- set up a GitHub account and apply for access to GitHub Copilot.
 - describe the Anaconda distribution.
-- install VS Code.
+- install VS Code and Jupyter environment.
-- set up a GitHub account.
-- enable the GitHub Copilot plugin.
+- enable and use the GitHub Copilot plugin.

 ## Links